Project

 Rapid Experiment Loop

 At each stage, we prioritized learning: What worked?
 What confused users?
 Where did they hesitate?
 These insights directly informed what we built next.
-The result was a lean, iterative process that moved us from concept to real usage quickly.

-v0: AI Chatbot + Automated Workflows
+v0: Automated Workflows

 The initial version of HappyPath started with a bold idea: what if users could simply describe what they wanted to do, and the product would do it for them?